nichtJakob/OneTwoTree.jl/docs/src/demo_regression.md

 ```

-  Finally, we can compare our regression tree with the random forest regressor
+Finally, we can compare our regression tree with the random forest regressor.
 ```julia
 println("\nTest Performance comparison:")
 println("-------------------------------\n")